 Verify that emails about this change are sent to all enterprise tenant admin users and aEntUser1.

-Enterprise tenant admin successfully revoke an Enterprise tenant end user role from a user
+Enterprise tenant admin successfully revoke an Enterprise tenant end user role from a user (Pass, but an original users’ role does not recover.)

 Requirement document reference: Section 5.3.2